francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 	user=> (map-keys keyword abc123)
 	{:c 3, :b 2, :a 1}

+However, since this function modifies keys, it is possible to generate a collision

+	user=> (map-keys (constantly :collide) abc123)
+	{:collide 3}

+To get around this, it is possible to pass an optional reduction function, that works like merge-with

+	user=> (map-keys (constantly :collide) + abc123)
+	{:collide 6}

 ##filter-map
 This behaves just like `filter`.  `pred` is applied to each entry of the hash-map, and the resulting collection is transformed into a hash map.